-Closing the attainment gap, accelerated learning including higher ability children achieving greater depth Booster groups for higher ability groups Intervention support for bridging groups Evidence shows that small group tuition is effective the smaller the group the better.
+Resources to support development of writing Closing the attainment gap, accelerated learning including higher ability children achieving greater depth Booster groups for higher ability groups Intervention support for bridging groups Evidence shows that small group tuition is effective the smaller the group the better.
 Some studies suggest that greater feedback from the teacher, more sustained engagement in smaller groups, or work which is more closely matched to learners' needs explains this impact.
 Education Endowment Foundation Assessment pre-sessions and after 6 weeks will enable the progress to be measured to decide if the work being done is beneficial.
-SC This will be reviewed at • pupil progress meetings • AC meetings Y5/6 classes split for mornings- four out of five mornings Improved quality first teaching time Improved targeted teaching and differentiation through smaller class numbers.
+SC This will be reviewed at • pupil progress meetings • AC meetings JAN Review: Booster groups being taught by class teacher in years R, 1, 2, 5 and 6.
+Booster groups taught by TAs in years 3 and 4.
+JULY review: Assessment points during the year showed good progress in these groups until March 2020.
+Y5/6 classes split for mornings- four out of five mornings Improved quality first teaching time Improved targeted teaching and differentiation through smaller class numbers.
 EEF states that quality/good teaching in the classroom makes the biggest difference: improving teaching quality generally leads to greater improvements.
 Education Endowment Foundation End of year outcomes equal targets, or are better than targets set from FFT aspire so disadvantaged learners have at least .5 point progress score for reading, SPAG and maths.
+SLT Reviewed at assessment points during the year (Nov 2019, March 2020 and end of year) Review JULY: Assessment points for Nov and March happened.
+Predicted end of year outcomes taken from these and TA.
+On track for improved GDS in Year 6, year 2 is a focus year with a small group remaining below EXS.
+Did not complete support due to COVID-19.
+Small class sizes allowing for increased teacher led small group interventions.

-SLT Reviewed at assessment points during the year (Nov 2019, March 2020 and end of year) Reviewed through pupil progress meetings (three times per year as above) Reviewed at lesson obs and through SLT meetings Emotional Literacy Support Opportunities for children experience emotional issues to discuss and find strategies to handle their problems.
-1 to 1 sessions.
-There has been consistent feedback from schools across the UK that the introduction of ELSAs has made a significant positive impact on the emotional wellbeing of children and young people and their ability to manage better at school - socially, emotionally and academically.
-Oxfordshire.gov Sessions run once a week for 6 weeks.
-The outcomes and effect of the intervention is then assessed, and next steps are considered.
-There is also an ongoing dialogue with parents to involve them in the process.
-MP SP Report to SC Reviewed in Pupil Progress Meetings (three times per year) Reviewed in any SEND review meetings.
+Reviewed through pupil progress meetings (three times per year as above) Review JAN: Nov PPM targeted small groups and individual children- look to resourcing intervention packages and researching what is available to support basic maths skills.
+Review JULY: March PPM did not happen due to COVID-19 closures.
+Reviewed at lesson obs and through SLT meetings Review JAN: Nov PPM meeting good, targeted selected children and groups for support.
+SLT providing good focus time for monitoring children through books.
+Review JULY: SLT meetings provided the best feedback this year as happened more frequently.
+Look to increasing PPM meetings to once a term.
+Emotional Literacy Support Opportunities for children experience emotional issues to discuss and find strategies to handle their There has been consistent feedback from schools across the UK that the introduction of ELSAs has made a significant positive impact on the Sessions run once a week for 6 weeks.
+The outcomes and effect of the intervention is then MP SP Reviewed in Pupil Progress Meetings (three times per year)